Queen's Blade

 Since its original release, the series has evolved into a media franchise, spanning four manga adaptations, three anime adaptations, three light novels, and a video game adaptation.
 Figures of the characters made by various manufacturers, such as Kaiyodo with their Revoltech series, have also been produced along with several memorabilia.
 A sequel series, Queen's Blade Rebellion, was launched in 2009.

+Characters

 Story

 In the Continent, a tournament called the Queen's Blade is held once every four years to determine the most beautiful and powerful Queen.
 Held in Gainos (ガイノス, Gainosu), the Queen's Capital, various fighters from all over the Continent travel to the Capital to defeat Aldra, the current Queen.
 The overall story of Queen's Blade focuses on Leina, the heiress of the esteemed Vance Family and next in line for the throne, as she travels to Gainos, encountering many other warriors also competing in the Queen's Blade for their own intentions.

 The original gamebooks feature characters designed by many popular artists, including Hirokazu Hisayuki (My-HiME), Kazuhiro Takamura, and Eiwa.